-This fall, Roane State associate professor of biology Bruce Cantrell and adjunct instructor Jessica Fain plan to live and work under the sea for 72 days.
+This fall, Roane State associate professor of biology Bruce Cantrell and adjunct instructor Jessica Fain plan to live and work under the sea for 73 days.
 While underwater, Cantrell and Fain will offer the most unique educational experience in the college's history and raise awareness of issues affecting the oceans.
 They will host a weekly program featuring interviews with leading scientists and explorers, covering topics such as conservation, undersea exploration and more.
-Roane State students in Cantrell's fall online biology class will have an especially interesting experience; while they take the course online, their professor will be leading it from the floor of the lagoon at the Marine Resources Development Foundation's facilities in Key Largo, Fla.
+Roane State students in Cantrell's fall online biology class will have an especially interesting experience; while they take the course online, their professor will be leading it from the floor of the lagoon at the Marine Resources Development Foundation's facilities on Key Largo in the Florida Keys.

 During their stay, Cantrell and Fain will set a world record for the longest time spent living underwater.

 Bruce and Jessica will stay in Jules' Undersea Lodge.
 Located 21 feet below the surface of the sea at the Marine Resources Development Foundation, the underwater habitat features a wet room, two bedrooms and a common room.
 For safety, the facility is monitored at all times.